-Meghalaya, the Abode of Clouds, is a state in the northeast region of India.
+Meghalaya, the Abode of Clouds, is a state in the Northeast region of India.
 The state has a total area of 22,429 sq km and about one third of the state is under mountain forest cover.
-Meghalaya has a total population of 2,964,007 as per the 2011 census.
+Meghalaya has a total population of 29,66,889, as per the 2011 census.
 Shillong is the capital of Meghalaya.
-The state is surrounded by Assam in the north and Bangladesh country to the south.
+The state is surrounded by Assam to its north and Bangladesh to its south.

 Etymology of the word Meghalaya

 In languages like Sanskrit and other forms of Indic dialects, the expression or term Meghalaya stands for the abode of the clouds.
 The name is absolutely ideal since the whole state is home to many mountain ranges.